 Sloan and Barri's publisher/producer, Lou Adler, also produced and managed Johnny Rivers, so Rivers was chosen to add the vocals for the TV show.
-Rivers claimed he came up with the opening guitar riff that was inspired by The James Bond Theme (although that lick is clearly heard on Sloan's demo version).
 Rivers' original recording was merely the show theme, with one verse and one chorus.
 Later, after the song gained in popularity, Rivers recorded it live, with two more verses, and the chorus repeated twice more.
 The live version was recorded in 1966 at the Whisky a Go Go, but not released until after a few studio production touchups were done by Adler shortly after.
 The song evokes secret agents both musically (making use of a memorable guitar riff) and through its lyrics (which describe the dangerous life of a secret agent).
-The lyric; "they've given you a number and taken away your name" referred to the numerical code names given to secret agents, as in "007" for James Bond, although it also acts as the (unintentional) setup to the "continuation" of Danger Man, the cult classic The Prisoner.
+The lyric "They've given you a number and taken away your name" referred to the numerical code names given to secret agents, as in "007" for James Bond, although it also acts as the setup to the "continuation" of Danger Man, the cult classic The Prisoner.